Fungus: Diversity

 As of 2020, around 148,000 species of fungi have been described by taxonomists, but the global biodiversity of the fungus kingdom is not fully understood.
 A 2017 estimate suggests there may be between 2.2 and 3.8 million species.
 The number of new fungi species discovered yearly has increased from 1,000 to 1,500 per year about 10 years ago, to about 2,000 with a peak of more than 2,500 species in 2016.
 In the year 2019, 1,882 new species of fungi were described, and it was estimated that more than 90% of fungi remain unknown.
 The following year, 2,905 new species were described—the highest annual record of new fungus names.

 In mycology, species have historically been distinguished by a variety of methods and concepts.
 Classification based on morphological characteristics, such as the size and shape of spores or fruiting structures, has traditionally dominated fungal taxonomy.
 Species may also be distinguished by their biochemical and physiological characteristics, such as their ability to metabolize certain biochemicals, or their reaction to chemical tests.
 The biological species concept discriminates species based on their ability to mate.
 The application of molecular tools, such as DNA sequencing and phylogenetic analysis, to study diversity has greatly enhanced the resolution and added robustness to estimates of genetic diversity within various taxonomic groups.

 Mycology

 In 1729, Pier Antonio Micheli first published descriptions of fungi.

 Mycology is the branch of biology concerned with the systematic study of fungi, including their genetic and biochemical properties, their taxonomy, and their use to humans as a source of medicine, food, and psychotropic substances consumed for religious purposes, as well as their dangers, such as poisoning or infection.
 The field of phytopathology, the study of plant diseases, is closely related because many plant pathogens are fungi.

 The use of fungi by humans dates back to prehistory; Ötzi the Iceman, a well-preserved mummy of a 5,300-year-old Neolithic man found frozen in the Austrian Alps, carried two species of polypore mushrooms that may have been used as tinder (Fomes fomentarius), or for medicinal purposes (Piptoporus betulinus).
 Ancient peoples have used fungi as food sources—often unknowingly—for millennia, in the preparation of leavened bread and fermented juices.
-Some of the oldest written records contain references to the destruction of crops that were probably caused by pathogenic fungi.
+Some of the oldest written records contain references to crop destruction that was probably caused by pathogenic fungi.